 Welcome to Year 1

-Below is some key information you will find useful.
-You will find some website links and some general information about each term so you can see what we are up to!
+Below is some key information that you will find useful.
+You will find some website links and some general information about the term so you can see what we are up to!

 Year 1 Team

-Teaching Assistants – Mrs Gaskin and Mrs Chisholm
+Teaching Assistants – Mrs Gaskin (1a) and Miss Atkinson (1b)

 If you have any issues please contact us via ‘Class Dojo’ we are more than happy to help.